vijinho/cf/README.md

 ###Why Gunicorn?
 It's a pre-fork worker model ported from Ruby's Unicorn project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
+**DO NOT scale the number of workers to the number of clients you expect to have.
+Gunicorn should only need 4-12 worker processes to handle hundreds or thousands of requests per second.**

 ###Why Nginx?
 [How to deploy Nginx/Python apps](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-apps-using-gunicorn-http-server-behind-nginx)